westbot657/alternet/README.md

+> [!IMPORTANT]
+> An update regarding Raven in general and Betanet, which we highly recommend reading: [https://x.com/ravendevteam/status/1971816736052650057](https://x.com/ravendevteam/status/1971816736052650057)

+> [!IMPORTANT]
+> Version 1.2 of the Betanet specification has been proposed and you can view the proposal here.
+This version significantly improves the specification and corrects many of the problems found in the current version.
+Please read it over and provide feedback if you have any.

 # Betanet Version 1.1 – Official Implementation Specification

 > **Normative document.** All requirements marked **MUST**, **MUST NOT**, or **SHALL** are mandatory for compliance.